What is a quad bike or quadricycle? As a rule, quad bikes are a type of motorcycle with four large low-pressure tyres.

 Quad bikes need registering as a light agricultural vehicle if you use them for:

 Registered light agriculture vehicles do not need an MOT test for use on public roads.
 But, to use it on a public road it must be:

 Note: Night (the hours of darkness) gets defined as the period between half an hour after sunset and half an hour before sunrise.

 Vehicle tax is not needed for quadricycles used in agriculture, horticulture, or forestry.
-But, you must pay road vehicle tax on if it gets used on the road.
+But, you must pay road vehicle tax if it's used on the road.
 The specific road tax class depends on its use and will either be:

 As a rule most quads used as light agricultural vehicles only have a driver seat and no passenger seats.
-Any quadricycle registered as a light agriculture vehicle does not allow passengers.
+Any quadricycle registered as light agriculture vehicles do not allow passengers.
 This also applies to those designed to carry pinion or passengers.

 Note: The Department of Transport has further information about using quads and quad bikes law.